Our local guide to Tetbury & Avening

 One fact which often puzzles the tourists is why there are dolphins on the town’s crest when Tetbury is so far from the sea – the story goes that a member of a leading local family had his life saved in the Irish Sea by two dolphins!

-the pretty Cotswold village of Avening.
-With a population of over 1,000, it is the largest village in the South Cotswolds and has a lively and active community, with a thriving primary school and playgroup, village hall, social club and playing field.
+Less than four miles down the road in a wooded valley is the pretty Cotswold village of Avening.
+With a population of over 1,000, it is the largest village in the South Cotswolds and has a lively and active community, with a thriving primary school and playgroup, a pub, village hall, social club and playing field.

 The village borders the Princess Royal’s estate at Gatcombe Park and is also close to 600 acres of National Trust common land at Minchinhampton.